Piranesi (novel)

-Piranesi is a fantasy novel by English author Susanna Clarke, published by Bloomsbury Publishing in 2020.
+Piranesi is a speculative fiction novel by English author Susanna Clarke, published by Bloomsbury Publishing in 2020.
 It is Clarke's second novel, following her debut Jonathan Strange & Mr Norrell (2004), published sixteen years earlier.
-The novel is set in a parallel universe made up of an infinite number of halls and vestibules, which triggers a gradual loss of memory and identity in newcomers.
-The story is told through the research notes of the eponymous narrator, who reconstructs the story of his own arrival as he explores this world.
+The novel is written as a journal from within a seemingly infinite, world-encompassing megastructure called the House.
 Piranesi won the 2021 Women's Prize for Fiction.

-Synopsis
+Plot

-Piranesi lives in a place called the House, a world composed of infinite halls and vestibules lined with statues, no two of which are alike.
-The upper level of the House is filled with clouds, and the lower level with an ocean, which occasionally surges into the middle level following tidal patterns that Piranesi meticulously tracks.
-He believes he has always lived in the House, and that there are only fifteen people in the world, most of whom are long-dead skeletons.
-Piranesi records every day in his journals, the text of which makes up the novel.
+The protagonist, identified only by his nickname of Piranesi, lives in a place called the House, a world composed of infinite halls and vestibules lined with statues, no two of which are alike.
+The upper levels of the House are filled with clouds, and the lower levels with an ocean, which occasionally surges into the middle level following tidal patterns that Piranesi meticulously tracks.
+He records every day in his journals, the text of which makes up the novel.
+Piranesi identifies himself as a scientist, postulating the House is alive and deific and stating he has evidence for the existence of only fifteen people in the world, all but two of whom are long-dead skeletons.

 Twice a week, Piranesi meets with the Other, a well-dressed man who enlists his help to search for a "Great and Secret Knowledge" hidden somewhere in the House.
 The Other occasionally brings Piranesi supplies that seem to originate from outside the House, such as shoes, electric torches, and multivitamins.
 When Piranesi suggests that they abandon the quest for the Great and Secret Knowledge, the Other says they have had this conversation before, and warns Piranesi that the House slowly erodes one's memories and personality.

 The Other warns Piranesi that a sixteenth person, whom both call "16", may enter the House to do him harm, and that he must not approach 16 under any circumstances or he will lose his sanity.
 Piranesi meets an elderly stranger he calls the Prophet, who identifies the Other as Ketterley, a rival who stole his ideas about the Knowledge.
 The Prophet claims that the House is a "distributary world", formed by ideas flowing out of another world.
 He declares he will lead 16 to the House in order to hurt Ketterley.

-While indexing his journals, Piranesi discovers references to entries he doesn't remember writing which include terms mentioned by the Prophet.
+While indexing his journals, Piranesi discovers references to entries he does not remember writing, which include terms mentioned by the Prophet.
 The entries tell the story of an occultist from the modern world named Laurence Arne-Sayles who posited that other worlds existed and could be accessed; Ketterley was one of his students.
 Arne-Sayles fostered a cult-like mentality among his followers and was eventually imprisoned for kidnapping a man named James Ritter.
 Ritter later described being held captive in a place resembling the House.